MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 FiveTran pagination allows your lambda function to specify if there is more data to be collected, this is achieved using the hasMore boolean return.

-When `hasMore = True` ,state is updated as normal, however FiveTran immediately calls the lambda with the updated state.
+When `hasMore = True`, state is updated as normal, however, FiveTran immediately calls the lambda with the updated state.
 This will keep occurring until `hasMore = False`, which then resets FiveTran to its default state.

 [https://fivetran.com/docs/functions/faq/use-hasmore-flag](https://fivetran.com/docs/functions/faq/use-hasmore-flag)